reachmeshilpa/Python-Package-Part-1/README.md

 # Python-Package-Part-1
 Learning by implementation

+PYTHON--VERSION

+command + enter: run on mac

 import keyword
 '''
   to print

 '''
+# quotes mark the beginning and the end of a string

+# String is the text that I want to print, it is encasee within quotes and can be number or alphabets
+print('Hello world!')
+print ("print('what to print')")

+# a.
+Printing in three lines
+print('Hello world!')
+print('Hello world!')
+print('Hello world!')
+#when all three are run together
+OUTPUT->
+Hello world!
+Hello world!
+Hello world!

+# b.
+Printing in three lines smartly
+print('Hello world!\nHello world!\nHello world!')
+OUTPUT->
+Hello world!
+Hello world!
+Hello world!

+# Concatanetation of two strings using arithematic operation or STRING CONCATENATION
+a. print('Hello' + 'Shilpa')
+OUTPUT-> HelloShilpa
+b. print('Hello' + ' Shilpa')
+OUTPUT->Hello Shilpa
+c.print('Hello' + ' ' + 'Shilpa')
+OUTPUT->Hello Shilpa

+# single or double quote is the same for python but this data is stored always in double quote

+#**Syntax/Quotatio Error** if I type print ('Hello World!) ending quotation **mark is absent**

+# Unexpected EOF while parsing
+print((“New lines can be created with a backslash and n.”)
+#Two open parenthesis and one closed so computer thinks you are going to continue the code block
+to correct
+print(“New lines can be created with a backslash and n.”)

+#**Indentation/Leading White Space Error**
+> print()
+instead of >print()
+# print('Hello'+' '+
+         'Shilpa')

 # the number of keywords in the current version of Python
 print (len (keyword.kwlist))